awesome-nova/dependent-filter/README.md

 }
 ```

-### Static relations
+### Static dependencies

-For creating related filter you need to specify related filter's values at which the option will be shown:
+For creating dependent filter you need to specify dependent filters values at which the option will be shown:

 ```php
 function filters(Request $request)